37 Different Types of Flies in Oklahoma

 Small white spots may be seen on the net-veined wings, which slightly overlap at the midline.

 Before becoming an airborne bug, dobsonflies start as aquatic larvae.
-They are known as toe-biters or hellgrammites while young and can get as big as a human finger.
+While young, they are known as toe-biters or hellgrammites and can get as big as a human finger.

-They consume immature aquatic larvae from other species, small fish, and tadpoles (like dragonfly naiads and stonefly hellgrammites).
+They consume immature aquatic larvae, small fish, and tadpoles (like dragonfly naiads and stonefly hellgrammites) from other species.

 Early larvae resemble underwater centipedes, and adults watch them from above the water nearby.